EdgeFirstAI/documentation/docs/models/modelpack/training.md

 and provide additional configurations for the name of the session and the dataset to deploy.
 Next configure the settings on the right panel by specifying training parameters.

-!!! note
 Additional information on these parameters are provided by hovering over the info button.
 For more information on available vision augmentations please see [Vision Augmentations](../augmentations.md).

 <figure markdown="span">
 ![Training Options](../assets/training/modelpack-training-options.jpg){ align=center }